TUDelft-books/Computational-Science-Interactive-Textbook/book/content/Numerical_differentiation/Numerical_differentiation.md

 # Initialisation code for the notebook
 import numpy as np
-import matplotlib.pyplot as plt import sys import h5py sys.path.insert(1, '/validate_answers/Numerical_differentiation')
+import matplotlib.pyplot as plt
-import validate_answers
-print(validate_answers.unique()) # test function that raises error (seems whole module is not loaded)

-with open('data.txt') as f:
-    for line in f:
-        print(f) # this seems to work okay so I am not sure which files in this repo are available to the code (os.listidr() says this data.txt file is not here)

-with h5py.File("values.hdf5", "r") as f:
-    print(np.array(f))   # the error from this suggests the file is corrupt/missing but I can use this command in a normal python interpreter and the file loads fine

 # I like bigger plots: setting a higher DPI makes the fonts bigger
 plt.rcParams['figure.dpi']=100